Brad Gushue: Nichols returns: 2014–2021

+2022 Winter Olympics

+Gushue's team qualified as the Canadian representatives for the 2022 Winter Olympics by winning the 2021 Canadian Olympic Curling Trials, defeating Brad Jacobs 4–3 in the final.
+The team would go onto win the bronze medal.

+Gushue's Last Olympic Run: 2022–2026

 Due to having represented Canada at the 2022 Winter Olympics, Team Gushue got to bypass the Newfoundland and Labrador playdowns that year, and were allowed to play as the Wild Card #1 team at the 2022 Tim Hortons Brier.
 There, the team went through the pool play undefeated, but lost to Team Canada (skipped by Brendan Bottcher) in the championship round.
 This did not eliminate them however, and the team won all three of their games in the page playoffs, including winning the final against Alberta's Kevin Koe.
 This gave Gushue his fourth career Brier title, equalling the most ever for a skip with Ernie Richardson, Randy Ferbey, and Kevin Martin.

+Gushue won his 13th Slam at the end of that season, defeating Koe in the final of the 2022 Champions Cup.

+In 2022, Gushue announced that their second Brett Gallant would be departing the team due to him moving out of Newfoundland.
+Gushue won his 14th Slam at the 2022 National, defeating Niklas Edin in the final.
 As defending champions, Gushue represented Team Canada at the 2023 Tim Hortons Brier with new second E. J. Harnden replacing Brett Gallant.
 The team lost just one game in pool play, and then won all three of their playoff games to claim the championship, where they beat Manitoba, skipped by Matt Dunstone.
 It was Gushue's fifth Brier title, a record for skips.

 Gushue and company again represented Canada at the 2024 Montana's Brier.
 The team had a shakier start than in previous years, going 6–2 in pool play, losing to the Northwest Territories (Jamie Koe) and the host Saskatchewan team, skipped by Mike McEwen.
 The team swept the playoffs however, including winning the final against Saskatchewan in a re-match.
 It was Gushue's sixth Brier title, tying a record held by Randy Ferbey and Gushue's teammates Mark Nichols and Geoff Walker.

-World Championship appearances

-By winning the 2017 Tim Hortons Brier, Gushue also earned the right to represent Canada at the 2017 Ford World Men's Curling Championship.
-The team finished in first place by going undefeated in round robin play with an 11–0 record.
-They defeated team Sweden, skipped by Niklas Edin in the page playoff 1v2 game by a score of 7–4.
-Once again, they defeated Sweden, this time by a score of 4–2, in the gold medal game to claim the World title.
-Their performance at the World's earned them a spot in the 2017 Canadian Olympic Curling Trials.

-Gushue once again represented Canada at the 2018 World Men's Curling Championship.
-They finished the round robin with a 9–3 record.
-In the playoffs, they knocked off the United States and Scotland to make it to the final, where they faced Sweden's Edin rink in a rematch of the 2017 final.
-This time, Edin got the better of Gushue, defeating Canada 7–3.
+Gushue won his 15th Slam at the 2024 Players' Championship, beating Joel Retornaz of Italy in the final.